watson-developer-cloud/swift-sdk/README.md

 Unfortunately, the version of Swift used to develop the SDK is not backwards compatible with Xcode 7.
 We are not committed to maintaining Xcode 7 support but may occasionally publish a v0.7.x release with critical bug fixes.

-To continue using the iOS SDK with Xcode 7, we recommend following the v0.7.x release branch with the following change to your Cartfile:
+To continue using the Swift SDK with Xcode 7, we recommend following the v0.7.x release branch with the following change to your Cartfile:

-`github "watson-developer-cloud/ios-sdk" ~> 0.7.0`
+`github "watson-developer-cloud/swift-sdk" ~> 0.7.0`

 ## Objective-C Compatibility

-Please see [this tutorial](docs/objective-c.md) for more information about consuming the Watson Developer Cloud iOS SDK in an Objective-C application.
+Please see [this tutorial](docs/objective-c.md) for more information about consuming the Watson Developer Cloud Swift SDK in an Objective-C application.

 ## Linux Compatibility